The Apprentice (British TV series) series 1: Series overview

-Work on the series began in Autumn 2004, after the BBC successfully secured the rights to creating a British version of the American original, followed by the broadcaster receiving an agreement of acceptance from Alan Sugar to be at the head of the new programme.
-Involved in development of the format, Sugar worked with the production staff to determine what tasks would be faced by those participating in the series, and how he would be given feedback on these.
-Amongst the discussions undertaken with him, it was decided that two of Sugar's close business associates, Nick Hewer and Margaret Mountford, would star alongside him in the role of his aides, and that one of the tasks would focus on interviewing candidates who reached the penultimate stage of the process, with both Hewer and Mountford overseeing this, alongside other business associates of Sugar – Paul Kemsley, Claude Littner, and Bordan Tkachuk.
+Work on the series began in Autumn 2004, after the BBC successfully secured the rights to create a British version of the American original.
+Soon after, Alan Sugar signed on to spearhead the new programme.
+Involved in development of the format, Sugar worked with the production staff to determine the types of tasks candidates would complete.
+Two of Sugar's close business associates, Nick Hewer and Margaret Mountford were also announced to be joining the programme as his aides.

-Applicants for the show were whittled down by the production staff and researchers until around fourteen candidates, consisting of a balanced mix of male and female participants, were chosen to appear in the series.
-As part of their first task, the candidates formed teams consisting of their respective genders – the women named their team First Forte, while the men named their team Impact.
-This series is unique for being the only series to date in the show's history, not to feature an extensive boardroom scene after a candidate chose to leave the programme following the fourth task, and to feature a charity-based challenge with no proper reward for the winning team.
-In addition, the Final of the series only allowed six "fired" candidates to return and provide assistance to the series' two finalists.
-The schedule for episodes was fixed towards Wednesday evenings, after the watershed period, as final edits of episodes maintained a level of content that included swearing more suitable for mature viewers than young family audiences.
+After the preliminary application stages, fourteen candidates were selected to participate and consisted of a balanced mix of male and female participants.
+As part of their first task, the candidates formed teams, with the women naming theirs First Forte, while the men named their team Impact.
+This series is unique for being the only series to date in the show's history not to feature an extensive boardroom scene after a candidate chose to leave the programme following a task (as seen in episode 4), and to feature a charity-based challenge with no proper reward for the winning team.
+In addition, the series finale only had six "fired" candidates return to provide assistance to the series' two finalists.
+Episodes aired on Wednesday evenings, post-watershed, as final edits of episodes often contained explicit language, especially during heated confrontations between candidates.

-Of those who took part, Tim Campbell would become the eventual winner of the series, and go on to become Project Director of Amstrad's new Health and Beauty division at the time, with his time there documented in a special episode prior to the second series, entitled "Tim in the Firing Line".
+Of those who took part, Tim Campbell would become the eventual winner of the series, and go on to become Project Director of Amstrad's new Health and Beauty division, with his time there documented in a special episode prior to the second series, entitled "Tim in the Firing Line".
 In 2006, Campbell would leave the company to pursue other interests, and would go on to found the Bright Ideas Trust in 2008, offering funding and support for young people wishing to start their own business.